As an Amazon Associate I earn from qualifying purchases.

 About The Ingredients

-3 strips bacon, cooked – I used turkey bacon.
+Bacon, cooked – I used turkey bacon.
 Cook this to your liking.
-It doesn’t matter if it’s crispy bacon or something a little less than crisp, as long as it’s fully cooked.
+It doesn’t matter if it’s crispy bacon or something a little less than crisp as long as it’s fully cooked.

 Salt and pepper – as needed.